 - a) Purpose: Indicates the project's success in ending homelessness by linking households to appropriate community resources and not admitting them into shelter.
 A higher number and rate are considered positive. - b) Projects: Coordinated Point of Access (phone and face-to-face) - c) Definition: The number of distinct household contact resolutions from the Coordinated Point of Access during the report period that are classified as diverted to other community resources, and the percentage of the total distinct household contact resolutions from the Coordinated Point of Access this number represents. - d) Goal-setting methodology: Meet or exceed CSB Board Ends Policy. - e) Reporting methodology: Calculate the total number of distinct household contact resolutions that the Coordinated Point of Access recorded during the report period and the total number of these that are considered successful diversions.
 When a household has multiple contacts, each distinct resolution type will be counted once.
 Divide the number of distinct successful diversion outcomes by the number of total distinct household contact resolutions recorded by the Coordinated Point of Access during the report period.
-Note: Interrupted/incomplete calls and face-to-face meetings are not included in the count of household contact resolutions. - 24) Successful Housing Exit (%): Refer to Table 1 and Table 2 for a complete list of housing outcomes. - a) Purpose: Indicates the project's success in ending homelessness as measured by those who attain permanent, independent housing.
-A higher number and rate are considered positive. - b) Projects: Permanent Supportive Housing - c) Definition: Among distinct household exits, the percentage of that exit the project for other permanent housing (as defined in Table 1). - d) Goal-setting methodology: Meet or exceed prior performance. - e) Reporting methodology: The total number of distinct household exits during the report period with destinations that are considered successful housing outcomes divided by the total number of distinct households exited during the report period.
-Note: Deceased households are not included in the count of households exited.
+Note: Interrupted/incomplete calls and face-to-face meetings are not included in the count of household contact resolutions.

+25) Successful Homelessness Prevention (%):

+- a) Purpose: Indicates the program's success in preventing homelessness as measured by number of households who maintain housing and do not become homeless after program exit.
+A lower rate is considered positive. - b) Systems: Prevention - c) Definition: The number of exited households that do not have any shelter or street outreach contact within 30 days of exit, expressed as a percentage of total distinct households that exited.